 “You dry those tears, now,” she says, putting her arm around my shoulder.
 “All I saw was a young lady that I had just met trying to protect my son.
 What I don’t understand is why Elena behaved that way.”
 Uh oh, Pandora is peeking out of her box.
 I wipe my face and straighten up.

 “Grace, I’ll be honest.
 I was getting dirty looks all night—from the girls, from their mothers, even from one of the kitchen staff.
 And Kate… ugh!
 What was that all about?”
 Grace just shakes her head.

-Yep, I felt that through my last two years of high school.
 I nod.
+That’s exactly how I felt through my last two years of high school.